fahricigdem/Statistics-for-Data-Science-with-Python__Coursera/README.md

-# Statistics for Data Science with Python (Coursera)
+# Statistics for Data Science with Python (IBM-Coursera)

 Basic principles of statistical methods and procedures used for data analysis